rrobby86/spytex-travis-test/README.md

 _(in rough priority order)_

-- additional operators in JSON, e.g. to pass a date in "YYYY-MM-DD" format or to unpickle an object from a file
+- additional operators in JSON, e.g. to pass a date in "YYYY-MM-DD" format
-- support for remote files (HTTP, S3, ...) by integrating [smart-open]
-- command-line parameters (referenceable from JSON file) and options (e.g. logging configuration)
+- command-line parameters (referenceable from JSON file) and more options (e.g. logging configuration)
 - support for different syntaxes (e.g. using keywords in place of symbols) and/or for JSON alternatives (e.g. [TOML])